parryd4/module-five-requirements-web-040317/README.md

 You will focus on a final project that reinforces the material covered in the course.
 You will be working on this project solo - this is a great chance for you to develop your learning.

+For this project, you should choose a realsitic "skateboard" version that you can complete.
+Try to get something working quickly that you can iterate on.
+Your project should have minimal dependencies on outside libraries and gems.
+There may be some libraries that are appropriate to use, but try to make sure that your project has some code that you wrote.

 #### Project requirements

 In two weeks, you are tasked with building and Rails and React project that meets the following project requirements: